Skin Toxicity: Side Effects of the Skin

-Skin Toxicity, AKA Chemo Rash is a common side effect for colorectal cancer patients.
+Skin Toxicity, also known as Chemo Rash, is a common side effect for colorectal cancer patients.
 Certain kinds of cancer treatments, particularly Epidermal Growth Factor Receptor inhibitors, can cause a skin rash and other skin changes for colorectal cancer patients.
 Skin toxicity can manifest as a skin rash, itching and cracking, fingernail, and toenail irritation, dry skin, and sensitivity to the sun are common side effects.

 EGFRs are located on cells and receive signals that let them know when it’s time for the cell to grow and divide.
 According to the National Cancer Institute, when this receptor is mutated, this can cause cancer cells to divide more rapidly.
 EGFR inhibitors are a class of targeted therapy drugs that block these receptors from receiving signals to grow, and thus slowing cancer cell growth.
 But since the epidermis (outer layer of skin), hair follicles and oil-producing glands have more EGFRs than other organs, the unintended consequence of EGFR-i drugs can include skin toxicity (AKA chemo rash, skin rash, and EGFR rash).